PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 ![](img/TeamLDR/2.jpg)

 In this example, the score we are passing should be added to all the previous scores submitted towards that team.
-So we've set the "_Default Calc_" to sum them up.
+So we've set the *Default Calc* to sum them up.
 This will create the default Running Total for the event, allowing us to track the score for a player.

 ## Creating the Team Running Total